Domestication of the horse: Predecessors to the domestic horse

 A 2005 study analyzed the mitochondrial DNA (mtDNA) of a worldwide range of equids, from 53,000-year-old fossils to contemporary horses.
 Their analysis placed all equids into a single clade, or group with a single common ancestor, consisting of three genetically divergent species: the South American Hippidion, the North American New World stilt-legged horse, and Equus, the true horse.
-The true horse included prehistoric horses and the Przewalski's horse, as well as what is now the modern domestic horse, belonged to a single Holarctic species.
+The true horse included prehistoric horses and the Przewalski's horse, as well as what is now the many breeds of modern domestic horses, belonged to a single Holarctic species.

 The true horse migrated from the Americas to Eurasia via Beringia, becoming broadly distributed from North America to central Europe, north and south of Pleistocene ice sheets.
 It became extinct in Beringia around 14,200 years ago, and in the rest of the Americas around 10,000 years ago.
 This clade survived in Eurasia, however, and it is from these horses which all domestic horses appear to have descended.
 These horses showed little phylogeographic structure, probably reflecting their high degree of mobility and adaptability.

 Therefore, the domestic horse today is classified as Equus ferus caballus.
 No genetic originals of native wild horses currently exist.
 The Przewalski diverged from the modern horse before domestication.
 It has 66 chromosomes, as opposed to 64 among modern domesticated horses, and their Mitochondrial DNA (mtDNA) forms a distinct cluster.
 Genetic evidence suggests that modern Przewalski's horses are descended from a distinct regional gene pool in the eastern part of the Eurasian steppes, not from the same genetic group that gave rise to modern domesticated horses.
 Nevertheless, evidence such as the cave paintings of Lascaux suggests that the ancient wild horses that some researchers now label the "Tarpan subtype" probably resembled Przewalski horses in their general appearance: big heads, dun coloration, thick necks, stiff upright manes, and relatively short, stout legs.

 The horses of the Ice Age were hunted for meat in Europe and across the Eurasian steppes and in North America by early modern humans.
 Numerous kill sites exist and many cave paintings in Europe indicate what they looked like.
-Many of these Ice Age subspecies died out during the rapid climate changes associated with the end of the last Ice Age or were hunted out by humans, particularly in North America, where the horse became completely extinct.
+Many of these Ice Age subspecies died out during the rapid climate changes associated with the end of the last Ice Age particularly in North America, where the horse became completely extinct.

-Classification based on body types and conformation, before the availability of DNA for research, once suggested that there were roughly four basic wild prototypes, thought to have developed with adaptations to their environment before domestication.
-There were competing theories: some argued that the four prototypes were separate species or subspecies, while others suggested that the prototypes were physically different manifestations of the same species.
-However, more recent study indicates that there was only one wild species and all different body types were entirely a result of selective breeding or landrace adaptation after domestication.
-Either way, the most common theories of prototypes include four base prototypes: